 We have entered a consulting agreement with Dr. David Filer, a biotech consultant.
 The Agreement commenced on January 7, 2005 and has a six month term, which was extended upon the agreement of both parties.
 It provides that he will provide to us for three days per month during the term of the agreement assistance on our development efforts, reviewing our scientific technical and business data and materials and introducing us to industry analysts, institutional investors collaborators and strategic partners.
 In consideration for the consulting services we pay Dr. Filer \$2,000 per month.
 In addition, Dr. Filer received options to purchase 40,000 shares of common stock which are currently vested.
-As of October 1, 2007 we entered into a new two-year agreement to include 1,500,000 five year warrants priced at \$0.20 per share of common stock, for his assistance in the raise, and a monthly fee of \$5,000 to reflect his advisory services and assistance.
-The agreement is cancelable within 90 days notice.
+As of October 2007 his agreement was amended to include 1,500,000 five year warrants priced at \$0.20 per share of common stock and a monthly fee of \$5,000 to reflect his advisory services and assistance.